Joanna MacGugan

 Joanna

 Jo joined Dragonfly Editorial as a contractor in 2020.
-Soon after, she stepped in as lead editor, managing teams of editors working together on complex projects, and she became a full-time copy editor for Dragonfly in 2021.
-In 2022, she was promoted to senior copy editor.
+Soon after, she stepped in as lead editor, managing teams of editors working together on complex projects.
+She became a full-time copy editor for Dragonfly in 2021 and was promoted to senior copy editor in 2022.
 Jo is experienced in editing, proofreading, and fact-checking for diverse clients in health care, engineering, education, social sciences, information technology, finance, marketing, and business management.
 She loves editing research reports, especially when they involve Chicago Style citation or Oxford commas.

 Jo’s diverse experiences give her a unique and balanced approach to copy editing.
 Her first job out of college involved managing proposals—editing, proofreading, and quality control—for a small energy consulting firm in Boston.
-From there, she moved on to editing STEM materials and alumni communications for Tufts University’s School of Engineering.
+From there she moved on to edit STEM materials and alumni communications for Tufts University’s School of Engineering.

-Jo stepped away from the world of STEM to earn a PhD in medieval studies at the University of Connecticut (UConn), where she also taught academic writing to first-year students.
-Working individually with students to help them express their ideas clearly and persuasively was the most satisfying aspect of teaching, which led to the realization that editing was the perfect post-academic career for her.
+Jo stepped away from the world of STEM to earn a Ph.D. in medieval studies at the University of Connecticut, where she also taught academic writing to first-year students.
+Working individually with students to help them express their ideas clearly and persuasively was the most satisfying aspect of teaching, which led her to realize that editing was the perfect post-academic career for her.
 Her experience editing articles at every stage of production for the peer-reviewed Journal of Medieval Religious Cultures (JMRC) reinforced this revelation.
-Evidently, she made the right choice; the journal’s editors invited her to return as guest managing editor for a special issue after her assistantship had ended.
+Evidently, she made the right choice; the Journal’s editors invited her to return as guest managing editor for a special issue of JMRC after her assistantship had ended.

 After graduating from UConn, Jo built a freelance editing business.
-She excelled at developmental editing for self-published authors, collaborating with them to organize their big picture ideas and perfecting their language.
-Then she discovered Dragonfly Editorial, and the rest—as they say—is history.
+She excelled at developmental editing for self-published authors, collaborating with them to organize their “big picture” ideas as well as polishing their language.
+Then she discovered Dragonfly Editorial and the rest, as they say, is history.

-Jo’s first book, a study of social memory and the politics of death in fourteenth-century Ireland, will be published in June 2023.
+Jo’s first book, a study of social memory and the politics of death in fourteenth-century Ireland, was published in June 2023.
+She is currently writing her second book, a history of the haunted Oliver House in Middleborough, Massachusetts.

 Make dragonfly part of your team